fdazen/fda-documentation/profiles.md

-##**Creating a Profile**
+##**Single Profile**

-You can create a new profile directly from a folio, or from the _Profile_ tab.
+A Single Profile is the most common type of profile, as it collects all guest information.
+Single profiles are created any time a new reservation is created, regardless of the channel via which it interfaces with your PMS.
+For returning guests, all information can easily get pulled down into the reservation folio, thus making the reservation process accurate and faster.

 ###**Creating a Profile from Folio**

 Every reservation is tied to a profile: each folio is tied to a Profile ID, which you are able to look up in the Profile tab.

 - The central column of a folio is dedicated to the guest information: